elhouso/CivSolara/docs/constitution/index.md

 ## Section 8: Miscellaneous

-1. The capital city of the Imperial Federation is Imperia.
+1. The capital city of the Imperial Federation is New Callisto.
-    1. The capital chief as selected by the senate will serve as mayor of Imperia.
+    1. The capital chief as selected by the senate will serve as mayor of New Callisto.
     2. The capital chief is charged with planning and developing Imperia in coordination with other federal officials
 2. The Imperial Federation can exist across the Multiverse (multiple servers of Minecraft).
 3. Any amendments to the constitution require the support of ⅔ of all Members of the Imperial Senate, in addition to the support of the sitting Chancellor and the King.